PapazF/DataCamp-Projects/README.md

 # DataCamp-Projects
-Projects from DataCamp using MySQL, PostgreSQL
+Projects from DataCamp using PostgreSQL, MySQL